BrandingClient ResourcesMarketing

 How to Implement a Positioning Strategy?

-Marketing is about telling a story about your company's products or services.
 Whether talking to a colleague or a potential customer, positioning your story around your company's unique strengths can help communicate your company's value to others.

 One of the most fundamental ways to tell a story is through language.
 Words carry meaning, and they influence others' perceptions of your company.
-For example, if you're a software company and talk about your software's security features, you're communicating that your company is trustworthy and secure.

 When you position your story, it's essential to focus on your company's unique strengths, which means describing things in terms that other companies aren't already doing.
-If your company's unique strength is its innovation, you should highlight that, even when talking to competitors.
-The unique quality of your company is often what sets it apart from its peers.

 Think about how you'd describe your company's product or service to a new prospect.
-The unique quality that makes your company stand out is the element that you'd include in a position statement.
+The unique quality that makes your company stand out is the element you'd include in a position statement.
 Positioning is about telling people what your company does and why they should care.

 Here are some questions to help you position your company's story:

-- What are the company's top strengths?
+• What are the company's top strengths?

-- Why should people trust the company?
+• Why should people trust the company?

-- How can people benefit from working with your company?
+• How can people benefit from working with your company?

-- What makes your company unique?
+• What makes your company unique?

 Positioning Strategies

-If you want to emphasise your company's unique strengths, you can take a position statement and rewrite it so that it includes only your company's unique qualities.
-By describing your company's fundamental value proposition in your own words, you'll be able to communicate your company's unique qualities.
+If you want to emphasise your company's unique strengths, you can rewrite a position statement to include only your company's unique qualities.

 It's also important to focus on the benefits your company can offer.
-That may mean highlighting specific features your company offers or focusing on the impact your company can make on customers or society.
+That may mean highlighting specific features your company offers or concentrating on the impact your company can make on customers or society.

-Another strategy is to focus on your company's benefits to people.
-For example, if your company's innovative and unique products, you could highlight that.
 Describe how your products help consumers with work or leisure.
 If your company's products are highly reliable, you could explain how your company's products make customers' lives easier.

-The best way to determine your company's strengths is to consider the attributes that distinguish your company from the competition.
 If you're a software company, your unique strengths may be the security of your products, your support for multiple platforms, or your software running on your client's servers.

 Once you've determined your company's unique strengths, you can position your story based on them.
 Here are some examples of positioning strategies:

-- The safety of our products
+1. The safety of our products

-- The convenience of our products
+2. The convenience of our products

-- The reliability of our products
+3. The reliability of our products

-- The effectiveness of our products
+4. The effectiveness of our products

-- The ability of our products to connect people
+5. The ability of our products to connect people

 Conclusion